rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 <details>
 <summary>Rationale</summary>
 The apiserver, by default, does not authenticate itself to the kubelet's HTTPS endpoints.
 The requests from the apiserver are treated anonymously.
-You should set up certificate- based kubelet authentication to ensure that the apiserver authenticates itself to kubelets when submitting requests.
+You should set up certificate-based kubelet authentication to ensure that the apiserver authenticates itself to kubelets when submitting requests.
 </details>

 **Result:** Pass